Joe Denly

-Joseph Liam Denly (born 16 March 1986) is an English professional cricketer who plays for Kent County Cricket Club.
-He is a right-handed batsman and occasional leg break bowler who plays as a top-order batsman.
-Denly played age group cricket for Kent and began his professional career with the county before moving to Middlesex for three seasons between 2012 and 2014.
+Joseph Liam Denly (born 16 March 1986) is an English professional cricketer who played for Kent County Cricket Club.
+He was a right-handed batsman and occasional leg break bowler who plays as a top-order batsman.
+Denly played age-group cricket for Kent and began his professional career with the county before moving to Middlesex for three seasons between 2012 and 2014.
 He won the Professional Cricketers' Association Player of the Year award in 2018 and was named the season's Most Valuable Player.

-Denly has represented England in Test, One Day International (ODI) and Twenty20 International (T20I) matches.
-He played age group cricket for England and made 14 one-day appearances for the international team between 2009 and 2010 before falling out of favour with the national selectors.
-He was called back into the England Test match and one-day squads in 2018 following two seasons of good performances for Kent, making his Test debut for England in January 2019.
+Denly represented England in Test, One Day International (ODI) and Twenty20 International (T20I) matches.
+He played age-group cricket for England and made 14 one-day appearances for the international team in 2009 and 2010 before falling out of favour with national selectors.
+He was called back into the England Test and ODI squads in 2018 following two seasons of good performances for Kent, making his Test debut for England in January 2019.

 Early life

-Denly was born in Canterbury in 1986.
-He attended Chaucer Technology School in the city.
-Denly played football for Charlton Athletic's academy as a teenager and played for Whitstable Town under-18s, breaking his arm in a match.
-His brother, Sam, most recently managed Kent-based football club Hythe Town.
-Denly, his brother and his father Nick have all played cricket for Whitstable Cricket Club in the Kent Cricket League.
+Denly was born in Canterbury in 1986 where he later attended Chaucer Technology School.
+Denly played football for Charlton Athletic's academy as a teenager and played for Whitstable Town under-18s, where he broke his arm in a match.
+Joe comes from a family of cricketers, with his brother Sam and father Nick have both having played cricket for Whitstable Cricket Club in the Kent Cricket League.